leinadalrus/inlaid-library/README.md

 # TODO:

-* SPU Environment
+- SPU Environment
-* SPI Environment
+- SPI Environment

-* AMD/"coreboot" Instruction Table
+- AMD/"coreboot" Instruction Table
-* AMD Interpreters ("i386" or "x86\_64")
+- AMD Interpreters ("i386" or "x86_64")
-* Memory Management (Harvard-style Cache Model)
+- Memory Management (Harvard-style Cache Model)

-* OpenGL Support and Platform
+- OpenGL Support and Platform
-* zlib and glib Support and Platform
+- zlib and glib Support and Platform

-* Programming Interface/API
+- Programming Interface/API
-* Digital Signal Processing (daemons, virtual IO control, etc.)
+- Digital Signal Processing (daemons, virtual IO control, etc.)

+# NOTE

+Change Coverage Test-assertion Module.
+The conditional statements and their bodies must have a generic value passed through which has its changes/side-effects notices by the pre-processor environment.

 ###### _Emulate the host "x86" guest OS from the buildroot:_